-The dim function is used to reduce the post-fader digital and analog monitor output levels by a preset amount.
-The reduction is in dB relative to the post-fader monitor outputs' current level.
-There are four dim level values available: -10.0, -15.0, -20.0, and -25.0 dB.
-The default value is -20.0 dB.
+The dim function is used to reduce the monitor output level by a preset amount.
+The reduction is in dB relative to the monitor outputs' current level.
+There are four dim level values available: 10, 15, 20, and 25 dB.
+The default value is 20 dB.